ALZHEIMER'S DIAGNOSIS & TREATMENT

 Early treatment options include:

-We now know that how we live our lives can help decrease our chances of developing Alzheimer’s.
+We now know that how we live our lives can help decrease our chances of developing memory loss and possibly prevent Alzheimer’s disease.
 Medical findings have been published about the correlation between life-style changes and prevention of other diseases, such as cancer and heart disease.
 The same premise holds true with respect to Alzheimer’s.
-Taking a proactive, integrative approach to preventing MCI and Early Alzheimer’s disease is imperative.
+Taking a proactive, integrative approach to preventing Alzheimer's, MCI and Early Alzheimer’s disease is imperative.
 Take action today!